-Most of our shows take place at the Bridewell Theatre, where we are the resident theatre company.
+Most of our London musicals and London plays take place at the Bridewell Theatre, where we are the resident theatre company.
 Our next shows at the Bridewell are Love!
 Valour!
 Compassion!
 (5-9 July 2022) and A Midsummer Night’s Dream (14-24 September 2022).

 The Bridewell Theatre opened in 1994, breathing new life and purpose into a long derelict Victorian swimming pool.
 Currently it is a “receiving house” — just about anyone can hire the facilities and put on a show here.

 The Bridewell's programme includes shows by amateurs, professionals, colleges, opera companies, magicians and lecturers.
-Since 2005, it have hosted Lunchbox, a bite-sized slot where local City workers bring their own food and drink to a 45-minute performance.
+Since 2005, it has hosted Lunchbox, a bite-sized slot where local City workers bring their own food and drink to a 45-minute performance.
 Sedos became the Bridewell's resident theatre company in 2012.

 St Bride Foundation, established in 1891, brings together exhibition spaces, a theatre, educational centre and one of the world’s most significant collections of typography and historical printed reference.
 It also provides facilities for conference and events.